jalalakbar47/radar-detection-system/README.md

 ## 🧪 How to Run

-1. Open `src/radar_detection.ino` in Arduino IDE.
+1. Open `src/radar_detection.ino` in the Arduino IDE.
-2. Connect your components as shown in the diagram.
+2. Wire the components as shown in the diagram.
-3. Select your board and port.
+3. Select the correct board (Arduino UNO) and COM port.
-4. Upload and open Serial Monitor at **9600 baud**.
+4. Upload the code to the board.
+5. Open the Serial Monitor at `9600 baud` to view the output.
 ---

 ## 📦 Dependencies